abidarwish/helium/README.md

 Helium is a dnsmasq installer autoscript.
 Helium will setup dnsmasq to block ads, tracker, malware, phishing, porn and many more.

+It helps you manage dnsmasq configuration by simply following the on-screen instructions as easy as 1, 2, 3, y or n.

 requirement : Debian/Ubuntu VPS

 To install, copy paste this command: